Notable People

 Kenny G has been mocked for so long that some writing about him starts from the assumption that mockery is the honest position.
 That shortcut misses the actual scale of attachment around him.

 The official biography on his site leans into that durability now.
-It stresses not only sales and awards but also longevity, streaming scale, later-career collaborations, internet virality, memoir, documentary treatment, and continuing tours.
+It stresses sales, awards, longevity, streaming scale, later-career collaborations, internet virality, memoir, documentary treatment, and continuing tours.
+HBO's Listening to Kenny G matters here too because it shows that the argument around his taste and popularity became part of his public afterlife, not just an old critical footnote.
 His career did not freeze in the early 1990s.
 It kept finding new ways to occupy public space.

 That is usually a sign that a figure has become cultural infrastructure rather than a passing craze.